Manage Unfinished Work

 One of your work items ended up much larger than you anticipated

 At some point, all teams will encounter a work item that greatly surpasses its initial estimation, pushing out other work.
 If this becomes a common occurrence, the team should consider two preventive measures:

 - Spend more time discussing, estimating, and tasking out user stories during iteration planning, or

-- Rigorously break down larger user stories into smaller, value-add stories
+- Rigorously break down larger features and user stories into smaller, value-add stories.

 A work item became blocked